FarzanHajian/Classmate/README.md

 </table>
 ...
 ```

-Now you want to use different styles (specially colors) for each row based on temperature values.

-First three CSS classes are needed.
+Now imagine we would like to use different styles for each row based on temperature values.
+To achieve the effect, first of all, three CSS classes are needed.
 ```css
 .cold {
     color: blue;